List of LCD games featuring Mario: Donkey Kong

 Donkey Kong was developed by Nintendo R&D1 as part of the Game & Watch Multi Screen series, featuring two LCD screens.
 Released in 1982, it is a port of the arcade game, where Mario is a carpenter attempting to rescue his girlfriend from an evil, or at least angry, ape.
+The device is Nintendo's earliest use of their cross-shaped D-pad.

-Like the arcade Donkey Kong, Mario must climb a building while avoiding barrels; however, beating the game is different from the arcade version.
+Like the arcade Donkey Kong, Mario must climb a building while avoiding barrels, but beating the game is different from the arcade version.
 The player must trigger a lever on the upper screen, activating a hook, which Mario must then jump and catch.
 If the player succeeds, a peg will be removed and Mario will return to the starting point, but if the player does not, Mario will fall to the ground and lose a life.
 Removing all available pegs in this manner will cause Donkey Kong's platform to collapse, and he will fall to the ground.

-A remake of the game was later featured in Game & Watch Gallery 2 (1997) and Game & Watch Gallery 4 (2002).
+A remake of the game was later featured in Game & Watch Gallery 2 (1997) and 4 (2002).

 Donkey Kong Jr.

 In this 1982 game, the player controls Donkey Kong Jr. as he works to save his father, Donkey Kong, while watching out for obstacles like crocodiles, birds, and electric flashes.
-The game was released as part of the Mini-Classics series in 1998 (a set of four Game & Watch games ported to small keychain-bound handhelds), and was later included in Game & Watch Gallery 3 (2000) and Game & Watch Gallery 4 (2002), and as DSiWare game in 2010.
+The game was released as part of the Mini-Classics series in 1998 (a set of four Game & Watch games ported to small keychain-bound handhelds), and was later included in Game & Watch Gallery 3 (2000) and 4 (2002), and as DSiWare game in 2010.

 In this game, Mario gives payback to Donkey Kong for stealing his girlfriend, Pauline, by locking him up in a cage.

 Donkey Kong II

 Donkey Kong II, which is similar to Donkey Kong Jr., was developed by Nintendo R&D1 and released as part of the Game & Watch Vertical Multi Screen series, featuring two LCD screens.
 It was released in 1983.
 Donkey Kong Jr. must touch a key, which makes it move up to the top screen.
 He must then climb to the top screen while avoiding things such as electrical wires, crocodiles & birds.
 When he gets to the top screen, he must touch the key again, which makes it move right next to a keyhole below one of the chains.
 He must then climb up the rope below the keyhole, while avoiding birds.
 When he gets to the top of the rope, one of the chains will unlock.
 He must do this 4 times until he saves Donkey Kong.
 After that, the game will start over, at a somewhat faster pace.
-The game was later included in Game & Watch Gallery 3 (2000).
+The game was later included in Game & Watch Gallery 3 (1999).